l3ct3r/WM-Configs/Window Terminal/README.md

 Setting up Window Terminal
 ```
 * Install terminal from MS Store
-* Navitage to settings from top to config ( visual on overview)
+* Navitage to settings from top to go to settings.json

 ```